spitbol/x64/readme.txt

 	make test_unix

-The "sanity" test on spitbol verifies that spitbol is able to compile itself.
+The "sanity" test on spitbol verifies that spitbol is able to translate itself.
 This is done by building the system three times, and comparing the generated assembly files.
 Normally, all three assembly files wil be equal.
 However, if a new optimization is being introduced, the first two may differ, but the second and third should always agree.